-Greg has produced a series of documentative podcasts, Time Capsule, Random Influences and Early 80’s Floorfillers, as well as the long-running blog series, Living To Music, where people are encouraged to listen to a monthly album selection in their home environment.
-This has served to influence other related events, Colleen Murphy’s successful Classic Album Sundays audiophile experience included.
+Greg has produced a series of documentative podcasts, Time Capsule, Random Influences and Early 80’s Floorfillers, as well as the long-running blog series, Living To Music, where people were encouraged to listen to a monthly album selection in their home environment.
+This served to influence other related events, Colleen Murphy’s successful Classic Album Sundays audiophile experience included.

 2013 marked the 10th anniversary of his DJ return.
 It was also the year when Greg took his first steps back into record production, via Schooled In The Classics #1, a pairing of groove-based dance tunes put together to play out at his gigs, the initial tracks being first road tested in Chicago and New York before being pressed to vinyl.
 As curator of the vinyl-only A&R Edits, he’s helped draw attention to up and coming Re-Editors like Henry Greenwood, Sophie Lloyd, Fingerman, Peza and his long-time friend, and remix collaborator, Derek Kaye.